artefactual/atom-docs/admin-manual/installation/linux/ubuntu-bionic.rst

 =========

-There are various settings that can only be configured via the command-line - for example, the default timezone of the application.
+There are various settings that can only be configured via the command-line - for example, the default timezone and culture of the application.
 Depending on your local requirements, it may be preferable to configure some of these now.
 For more information on these settings see: :ref:`customization-config-files`.

 .. _linux-ubuntu-bionic-security-considerations: